When we think of hiring a chimney sweep company…

 - Chimney Repairs – Deterioration of the Flue.
 Deadly gases can find their way into your home through even the smallest cracks.
 Fortunately, most of the time, the problems of deteriorating wood, gas, or oil furnace flues can be corrected without completely rebuilding your chimney.
 With continued maintenance, inspection, and repair, your home and loved ones can be protected.

 Many chimneys venting gas or oil furnaces may appear to be in fine condition on the outside.
 But inside it could be a completely different situation.
-Yesterday’s chimneys were not designed for venting today’s more energy efficient furnaces.
-However, Environmental Chimney Sweep has a myriad of options available for updating and maintaining these types of furnace flues.
+Yesterday’s chimneys were not designed for venting today’s more energy-efficient furnaces.
+However, Environmental Chimney Service has a myriad of options available for updating and maintaining these types of furnace flues.

 When a chimney has cracked flue tile, clearances to combustible materials are compromised.
 Sparks may possibly escape through, causing combustibles to ignite, which may lead to a house fire and even death.
 We urge every homeowner to have their chimney inspected on a regular basis to keep their home and their family safe from fire hazards.